 Most advertising seeks to portray the warm and cuddly human face of corporations.
 They are trying to persuade us that those companies are our friends.
 Well guess what…they’re not.
 Companies wouldn’t waste their money on advertising if it didn’t work.
 Adverts may be funny but they are created by super-smart business people, not by amusing clowns.
 We must respect our enemy.

 Humans are habit machines.
 So you are either in the habit of wasting money or you are in the habit of keeping and growing your money.
-In this sense, how you do one small thing is how you do everything.
+In this sense, how you do one thing is how you do everything.

 It turns out that Buffet’s advice to never ask a barber was not actually about haircuts at all.
 It was about the

 sales pitch “advice” of fund managers, stockbrokers and financial advisers.
 Increasing complexity helps justify and draw attention away from the costs of the products sold by the financial services industry.